fastify/fastify/docs/Validation-and-Serialization.md

 })
 ```

-Using fastify defaults the following request will result in `400` status code:
+Using Fastify defaults the following request will result in `400` status code:

 ```sh
 curl -X GET "http://localhost:3000/?ids=1